brunano21/dashboard/README.md

 	http://127.0.0.1:5000/

-In order to run the generator, open a new terminal, from `<project root folder>/generator` folder run:
+The generator is a script that randomly creates and posts data to the server in order to emulate user's download.
+To run the generator, open a new terminal, from `<project root folder>/generator` folder run:

 	python generator.py